matthew-oconnell/wallpaper/README.md

-C++ Qt scaffold for Wallpaper
+C++ Qt scaffold for Wallaroo

-This folder contains a minimal Qt6-based scaffold for a wallpaper application.
+This folder contains a minimal Qt6-based scaffold for a wallpaper application named Wallaroo.

 Build (Linux example):